Guest Speaker: Laura Beth Rich

 Come experience the peace and hope of praying with other moms for your children and their schools.
 Click here for more info.

 Ladies of all ages and stages of life can experience the incredible impact of mentoring relationships, whether you’re a mentor, mentee or prayer warrior.
 New mentoring groups begin each Spring and continue for six months.
-The next Mentoring Orientation Coffee is Sunday, February 28, 2016.
+The next Mentoring Orientation Coffee will be Spring 2017.
 Get involved.
 It might change your life forever!
 Click here to learn more about our Mentoring Ministry.

 The “Mourning Glories” is a group of widows that meets on Mondays (except holidays and the second Monday of every month) from 11:30 am-3:00 pm in the Hearthside Room at the south campus.
 Bring your own lunch and join these ladies for devotion, support, game time and fellowship.
 For more information about this group, contact Mary Dunne at 256-704-5678 ext.
 233.